 CTECS is part of the State of Connecticut and as such, is protected by sovereign immunity.
 Sovereign immunity provides that the state cannot be sued for monetary damages.
 However, if someone wishes to file a claim for monetary damages against the CTECS, the claim must be made to the Office of the Claims Commissioner.
 To file a claim, directions and necessary forms may be obtained directly from that Office.
-The claimant may call (860) 566-2024; go to the website http://portal.cttech.org/DAS/Office-of-Claims-Commissioner
+The claimant may call (860) 566-2024; go to the website <a href="http://portal.cttech.org/DAS/Office-of-Claims-Commissioner/State-of-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Claims-Commissioner/State-of-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Claims-Connecticut-Office-of-the-Cla

-ORGANIZATIONS, CLUBS AND EXTRACURRICULAR ACTIVITIES
+SECTION 11 ORGANIZATIONS, CLUBS, AND EXTRACURRICULAR ACTIVITES